 I found this site a few days ago and have been reading this forum thoroughly since then; it's been a great wealth of information.
 Just as important, though, it's made me feel like this is a real place of support and understanding for those of us who may not find it elsewhere.
-A little about my situation:
+A little about

 I am 38 years old and was diagnosed with type 2 diabetes in April 2011, although I was most likely suffering from it since August of 2009.
 It was my fault that I wasn't diagnosed earlier, I knew something was wrong, but I HATE doctors and refused to see one.
 I was also very stubborn and thought that if I ignored it and/or tried to treat it myself, it would go away.
 Shortly after I started feeling the symptoms of diabetes, I began feeling pain in both my knees. about 6 months after that pain started, both my feet began feeling numb and tingly.
 Then, my toes started feeling like someone was constantly holding a flame to them.
 Throughout the following months, I started experiencing pain sensations throughout both legs, from my hips to the tips of my toes.
 In June of 2011 I saw a neurologist and he confirmed that I have peripheral neuropathy.
 In July I started seeing a Pain Management Specialist for the pain.